There are, in fact, no oak trees on Oake Island.

 Startled back to reality with a yelp, she loses her balance and plummets to the bottom of the boat.
 She is left soaked with an unpleasant mixture of the seawater that has seeped into the boat and the rainwater that collected there the night before.

-And she thinks she’s pretty sure she just swallowed a bug.
+And she’s pretty sure she just swallowed a bug.

 She’s going to get Dunstana for this.